 Clara did not bother to get some gloves, the gutters were filled with rusty old pine needles and gum leaves, but there was no time to worry about hands.
 The sight of her own hands encouraged her, wrinkles and sun spots were finally showing but her grip was still strong.
 She climbed shaky but fearless, looking up as helicopters hovered over the pink sky.
 When she reached the gutter, five metres high now, she confidently went on up and onto the roof, sweat dripped from her brow.
 She stood up stretching out her skinny body.
 The sky was turning black to the west, hazy pink and orange above her, the wind brushed tree tops into what looked like a choppy sea around her and there upon the roof of her humble suburban home in the forest, built like the rest of the houses on that street on a high ridge top, she felt her boat rock.

 She was on the flame zone, and the fire was coming.
-But where were all the men getting the places ready for ember attack?
+But –she thought–, where were all the men getting the places ready for ember attack?
 Where were all the women storing water.
 There was no-one doing anything that she could see.
 All the little houses amongst the gum trees stood lonely almost deserted, on their browning lawns.
 There was Ray, still going with his weeding, meticulous and oblivious.

 Now the fire-fighters where making themselves heard as the sirens called through the hot air.
 Clara got on her knees and ran her hands through the gutters.